divy-kala/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - We will represent the GRU with a similar drawings.

+- Let's first discuss a simplified version of GRUs:

 - Each layer in **GRUs**  has a new variable `C` which is the memory cell.
 It can tell to whether memorize something or not.

 - In GRUs, C<sup>\<t></sup> = a<sup>\<t></sup>